 - planning a research project focus on DEI in vascular surgery

 - Applications that clearly outline how the grant will advance the career goals of the candidate are given preference.

-- Applicants must be at or within the last year of their training (Fellowship or Vascular Residency) and/or must be within 0-10 years in practice.
+- Applicant or mentor must be at or within the last year of their training (Fellowship or Vascular Residency) and/or must be within 0-10 years in practice.

 Application and Reporting Requirements: